Frequently Asked Questions

 Q. I'm new to saunas - what should I do?
 The key thing is to relax and enjoy it, and only stay in as long as you feel comfortable.
 Remember to stay hydrated before, during, and after your session.
 The basic cycle is: heat - cold - rinse - rest - repeat.
 Get warm (usually 5-10 mins).
 Your first cycle is likely to be your shortest as you acclimatise.
 You may then go slightly longer for subsequent cycles.
 Get cold - use the cold water shower or dip in the Lake to cool off.
 Rest - allow your body to reach equilibrium.
 Repeat.
 Top tip: Listen to your heart.
 Your heart rate will naturally speed up during the sauna process, and then come back down during your cold plunge before settling when at rest.
 When it gets back to normal, it's time to return to the sauna - and when it gets too high it's time to get out!

 Q. What do I need to bring?
 The only real essentials are your swimwear, a towel to sit on, another towel to dry yourself afterwards, and some drinking water!
 We also recommend bringing some flip flops or sliders when walking outside the sauna, and some warm, easy to put on clothes for afterwards.
-If you have a changing robe then this can be a good addition for our site in Weston-Super-Mare, as we don't provide private changing facilities there.
-There are however changing facilities at The Lake in Cromhall.
+If you have a changing robe then this can be a good addition, although at The Lake there are changing facilities.

 Q. Do I have to combine swimming with sauna?
 Absolutely not!
-We find that most of our users like combining their sauna sessions with a dip, but you are just as welcome if you only want to sauna.
-At both our sites there is a freshwater shower next to the sauna to cool off mid-session or rinse off afterwards, and at The Lake, Cromhall we have cold-water plunges.
+We find that most of our users like combining their sauna sessions with a swim, but you are just as welcome if you only want to sauna.
+We have a freshwater shower next to the sauna to cool off mid-session or rinse off afterwards, and at The Lake, Cromhall we offer a "sauna and dip" session to allow users to enter the Lake for a quick dip at a discounted rate.
 The key thing is to do what YOU want to do, not what others say that you should - and we will make you feel welcome and part of the community whatever your preference.

 Q. Are your saunas staffed?
 Yes, there will always be a sauna host to greet you, answer any questions you may have, keep the sauna nice and hot, and ensure everyone is ok.